Skip to content

 Parameter Value

-Type Nano-SIM (4FF) push-push, SMT
+Type Nano-SIM (4FF) push-push, SMT, with detect switch

 Mounting Top side, card slot facing downward